Egocentric Speaker Classification in Child-Adult Dyadic Interactions: From Sensing to Computational Modeling: Results

 \subsection{Impact of Training Recording Resource}

 We then compare the performances using a single source of recordings for training as shown in Table~\ref{tab:sources}.
-Specifically, we train the speech samples from either children or the examiner and test the models with the same or different recording sources.
+Specifically, we explore the training with domain matching and domain mismatching.
+Specifically, domain matching indicates that the training and test have the same recording source, e.g., train and test both with recordings from the device the child is wearing (Child/Child).
+Instead, the domain mismatching represents the training and testing with recordings from different devices.

-\textbf{Train/Test with the same recording source (Child/Child and Examiner/Examiner):} Similar to the results presented earlier, we find that pre-training with the egocentric speech samples can consistently improve the child-adult speaker classification regardless of the source of training speech samples.
+\textbf{Domain Matching (Child/Child and Examiner/Examiner):} Similar to the results presented earlier, we find that pre-training with the egocentric speech samples can consistently improve the child-adult speaker classification regardless of the source of training speech samples.
 Moreover, we note a higher child-adult classification performance when using the recording source from the examiner, confirming the better audio quality from the device worn by the examiner.
 We also observe that performance gains mainly come from improved adult speech classification.

-\textbf{Train/Test with different recording sources (Child/Examiner and Examiner/Child):} Even when training and testing speech samples with varying sources of recording, we find that pre-training backbone models with egocentric speech samples still help child-adult speaker classification in these scenarios.
-However, we notice a consistent improvement in recall scores (child speech classification) when training and testing are used with speech samples from different recording sources instead of improved specificity.
+\textbf{Domain Mismatching (Child/Examiner and Examiner/Child):} Even when training and testing speech samples with varying sources of recording, pre-training backbone models with egocentric speech samples still help child-adult speaker modeling in these scenarios.
+However, we notice a consistent improvement in recall scores (child speech classification) when training and testing are used with speech samples from different recording sources.